-The application for the Master of Social Work (MSW) program will be moving to the Centralized Application Service beginning Sept.
-1.
+The application for the Master of Social Work (MSW) program is with the Centralized Application Service.

 The MSW program is offered in two different formats, as a part-time and a full-time program.
 The MSW program is increasing enrollment by offering the full two-year MSW program each year.
 Classes will begin in late August.

 Advanced standing is available for those who hold a bachelor's degree in social work from a program accredited by the Council on Social Work Education.
 The advanced standing curriculum requires 36 credits.
 The admission cycle for advanced standing differs from the two-year program.
 Classes for the next cohort of advanced standing students will begin in May each year.

 Upholding the policies established by CSWE, the MSW program does not grant academic credit for life experience or previous work experience.